-As we can see from Figs. 15-18, the ionospheric phase is mostly long-wavelength signal as already observed in previous practice.
+As we can see from Figs. 15-18, the ionospheric phase is mostly long-wavelength signal as already observed in previous data processing experience.
 Its effect in the mean velocity is also mostly long-wavelength signal, implying that a GPS network evenly distributed in the same area can be used to largely remove the effect.
-To further quantify its variations as a function of distance, we compute the following RMS along azimuth direction where $\Delta \phi{\rm ion}^i$ and $\Delta \phi{\rm ion}^{i+\Delta i}$ are two pixels with an azimuth separation or distance of Δi in the ionospheric phase image.
+We previously saw similar results for ionospheric corrections of an L-band InSAR time series from JAXA ALOS-2 data [53].
+To further quantify the variations of the ionospheric phase as a function of distance, we compute the following RMS along azimuth direction where $\Delta \phi{ion}^{i}$ and $\Delta \phi{ion}^{i+\Delta i}$ are two pixels with an azimuth separation or distance of Δi in the ionospheric phase image.
 Inside the square root, it means computing the difference squared of any pair of pixels separated by Δi , and taking the average.
 Inside the square root is actually the empirical variogram usually used in geostatistics which provides a description of how the data are correlated with distance.
 Here we don't include range direction due to the limitation of swath width.
-The number of samples available for the average in (20) decreases with separation or distance, therefore it is recommended the distance should not be larger than half of the image [51].
+The number of samples available for the average in (20) decreases with separation or distance, therefore it is recommended the distance should not be larger than half of the image [54].
 For our computation, we have a lot of columns in each image, and we use all the ionospheric phase images for each track, so we relax the limit to 0.8 image length.
 The results are shown in Fig. 20.
 Note that the result of track A149 is divided by 5 in order to fit into the plot.
-We can see that even within a distance of more than 500 km, $RMS{azimuth}(\Delta i)$ is still mostly linearly increasing with distance, with no indication of decreasing or approaching a maximum value (or sill as called in variogram terminology).
-This provides an idea of the impact of the ionospheric effect in terms of scale.
+We can see that even within a distance of more than 500 km, $RMS{azimuth}(\Delta i)$ is still mostly linearly increasing with distance, with no indication of decreasing or approaching a maximum value (or sill as it is called in variogram terminology).
+This provides an idea of the impact of ionospheric effect in terms of scale.